Ferrari America: 410 Superamerica

+The 410 Superamerica was introduced in 1955 and used the engine based on a single plug 410 S powerplant.
+The engine had an increased displacement up to 4962.96 cc and was rated at 340 PS at 6,000 rpm thanks to three Weber 40DCF carburettors.
+The 410 Superamerica had a new chassis, featuring independent coil spring front suspension and was the first Ferrari road car to use a five speed gearbox.
+The car had a listed top speed of 163 mph and was recognised by the Guinness Book of Records as the world's fastest production car.
+In 1957, the carburetors were upgraded for Weber 46DCF3 units which resulted in an increased power output of 360 PS.
+This uprated engine was fitted to the Series III 410 Superamerica and marked the final development for the 'long-block' Lampredi V12.

 Each 410 Superamerica had custom bodywork, with a few by Boano and Ghia but most by Ferrari stalwart, Pinin Farina.
 The price was extremely high—at US$16,800, the 410 Superamerica offered at the New York Auto Show by importer Luigi Chinetti was more than twice as expensive as the Mercedes-Benz 300SL "Gullwing" exhibited by Max Hoffman.
-Just 35 were built when the series ended in 1959.
-First 2 series of Pinin Farina coupés were very similar with only 3rd series radically redesigned with non-panoramic rear window, different side-line, lower front grille and more recessed headlights, some covered.
-While most 3rd series PF coupés had 3 louvres behind side-windows, some have this space glassed over.
-Series III cars were introduced in 1958.
+Due to its high price tag, the car was a sales disappointment.
+Just 35 units were built when production ended in 1959.
+First 2 series of Pinin Farina coupés were very similar with only 3rd series radically redesigned with non-panoramic rear window, different side-line, lower front grille and more recessed headlights with the headlights in some cars being covered.
+While the Series III, introduced in 1959, had 3 louvres behind side-windows, some have this space covered with glass.

 410 Superfast Pinin Farina Speciale

-Also known as "Superfast I", made on 410 Superamerica chassis with 24-plug racing engine from 410 S, prominent tailfins and bi-coloured body.
+The 410 Superfast was also known as "Superfast I" and was based on the on 410 Superamerica chassis with 24-plug racing engine from 410 S, prominent tailfins and bi-coloured body.
 It was unveiled at the 1956 Paris Auto Show.
-Wheelbase was shorter at 2,600 mm.
+The car had a shorter wheelbase of 2600 mm.

 4.9 Superfast

-Another show car based on 410 Superamerica chassis and engine was Ferrari 4.9 Superfast.
-First time presented in Paris, 1957, this car was an evolution of 410 Superfast but without the prominent rear fins.
+The 4.9 Superfast was a one-off based on the 410 Superamerica chassis and engine.
+Presented in Paris in 1957, this car was an evolution of 410 Superfast but without the prominent rear fins.
 Also the colours were similar but with dark blue-green full body and white roof.